 It also likely makes the gut more leaky and inflamed, which in turn, can make the skin more inflamed and susceptible to eczema.

-Take time for yourself and find ways that you can really relax at least once a day.
+Importantly, take time for yourself and find ways that you can really relax at least once a day.
 Find ways to cope.
 Try meditation, yoga, slow breathing techniques, and take time to nurture yourself.

 Another great stress reliever is to drink herbal tea or try Coffee Break. (link)

 Certain plant compounds help support a healthy gut lining, so it makes sense to include healing herbs in the diet for eczema.

 - Marshmallow root